eBay/accessibility-ruleset-runner/examples/nodejs/README.md

 #### aXe Ruleset

-To invoke the aXe rulset runner, use the following command:
+To invoke the aXe ruleset runner, use the following command:

 ```sh
 npm run aXe.ruleset.runner